Karaka-Management/Organization-Guide/Processes/04_Support & Service.md

 The customer receives a copy of the maintenance report after it is completed from the support & service employee.

-Customers without a maintenance contract can also schedule a maintenance but have to pay higher fees according to the prices are defined in the [Pricing Polity]()
+Customers without a maintenance contract can also schedule a maintenance but have to pay higher fees according to the prices are defined in the [Pricing Policy]()

 ## Support